 I’m finally making a place here on the blog for my youtube video tutorials for 4-to-10-loop Spiral braids, a.k.a. lace bend round, as well as the simple Two-loop Braid, which is made with the same basic braiding move as the spiral braids.
 I made these videos years ago for another website, along with a series of pdf photo-tutorials.
 The photo-tutorials are now available here too – they can be downloaded just above the relevant videos (copyright applies; download for personal use only, not to share commercially or post online).
 The videos and photo-tutorials are independent of each other, though.
 You could use either one to learn a braid.
 They aren’t identical – the pdf photo-tutes show a few optional projects not included in the videos, and there are some tips and ideas in the videos that didn’t make it over into the photo-tutorials.

 If you download any of the photo-tutorials, note that the 2-loop Braid photo-tutorial (in left or right-handed versions) is Part 1 for all/ any of the others – it should be downloaded too, because it teaches the braiding move that is basic to all of them.
 Only this intro photo-tute has a left and right-handed version.
-The subsequent Spiral Braid PDFs are not “handed” – for example, the 6-loop Spiral Braid PDF photo-tutorial applies to both left and right-handed braiders.
-However, lefties and righties would download different 2-loop braid pdfs to accompany it.
-In contrast, all the videos are specifically right or left-handed; and the 2-loop Braid video is not a necessary prerequisite for the Spiral Braid videos (though it certainly wouldn’t hurt to learn it first)!
+The subsequent Spiral Braid PDF photo-text tutorials are not “handed” – for example, the 6-loop Spiral Braid PDF photo-tutorial applies to left and right-handed braiders, but lefties and righties would download different 2-loop braid pdfs to accompany it.

 This post has a lot of embedded videos – the links below are shortcuts so you can jump down to the section you want.
 Any “extra” videos for a particular braid are not necessary for learning it – they show alternative methods, or cool extra things you can do (make a different color-pattern, unbraid, split your braid into two separate spirals, etc).